cgshep/pymsh/README.md

 - A set might be `[apple, banana, cherry]` (with no duplicates).
 - A multiset could be `[apple, apple, apple, banana, banana, cherry]` (duplicates matter).

 Multiset hashing (MSH) produces a hash value that reflects both the _types_ of items you have and the _quantities_ of each item, but _not_ their order.
-If we hash the following using an MSH scheme, then the same hash values will be produced: `hash(apple, banana, banana, apple, apple, cherry) == hash(apple, apple, apple, banana, banana, cherry)`
+If we hash the following using an MSH scheme, then the same hash values will be produced: `hash(apple, banana, banana, apple, apple, cherry)` will equal `hash(apple, apple, apple, banana, banana, cherry)`

-We can see that the order does not matter as long as the elements and their quantities are the same.
+We can see that the _order does not matter_ as long as the _elements_ and their _quantities_ are the same.

 ### Why Is This Useful?